FoxDenStudio/FoxGuard-Sponge/README.md

 The built jarfile can be found under `./build/libs`
 It should be named something like FoxGuard-SNAPSHOT.jar with some version info and whatnot.

-FoxCore is also built in the process, and can be found under `./FoxCore/build/libs`
+The required version of FoxCore is also (conveniently) built in the process, and can be found under `./FoxCore/build/libs`

 ## Note from the author about the plugin
 When I started writing this plugin it was meant as a one-off compile and forget plugin to protect a spawn area for a friend.